ScilifelabDataCentre/pathogens-portal/content/english/resources/gilp.md

 5. Expand a high-throughput T cell assay pipeline for additional viruses.

 6. Further develop our BSL3 competence for viral culture, neutralisation and antiviral assays.

+##### Continuation funding:

+This capability received funding from the REPLPCM call to continue their work.
+Please see our <a href="/plp-program-background/#progress-to-date-previous-calls">PLP background information page</a> for more information about the REPLPCM call.
+With the funding, the capability is developing metagenomics methods for clinical samples, as this will become increasing important in diagnostics.
+The transfer to the Illumina platform will reduce the cost and improve performance by refining bioinformatics.
+The capability will also continue to develop existing methods used with processing wastewater, viral culture, and genomic signature analyses.
+Further, studies of ADAR-induced mutations and minor quasispecies will be expanded, by also using long-read platforms (PacBio) and investigating mutations induced by APOBEC.
+T cell assays will also be further developed and applied.